heron-solver/heron/README.md

 ![Running on FirstExample.tesl](doc/FirstExample.png "Running on FirstExample.tesl")

-**Heron** [1, 2] is a solver for the [Tagged Events Specification Language (TESL)](http://wdi.supelec.fr/software/TESL/), a declarative language for specifying synchronization of discrete events for simulation [3].
+**Heron** [1, 2] is a solver for the [Tagged Events Specification Language (TESL)](http://wdi.supelec.fr/software/TESL/) [3], a declarative language for specifying synchronization of discrete events for simulation.
 This prototype provides:

  1. Definition of TESL specifications for causality and time scale between events.
  2. Simulation by [sound and complete](https://github.com/heron-solver/hygge) generation of execution traces.